Tell Me Everything: A Memoir: Publication and promotion

 Kelly's book entitled Tell Me Everything: A Memoir was released on May 2, 2023, by Henry Holt and Company.
-Her memoir is a tribute to her mother and all working-class single mothers "who were dealt a bad hand."
+It is a tribute to her mother and all working-class single mothers "who were dealt a bad hand."

 Kelly discussed the book in an exclusive interview with People magazine in April 2023.
 She embarked on a book tour, visiting New York City, Austin, Los Angeles and Ridgewood.
 She also appeared on Live with Kelly and Mark, Good Morning America and The View to promote the book.

 The book debuted at number 12 on The New York Times non-fiction best-seller list for the week ending May 21, 2023.
 The book re-entered the non-fiction best-seller list in July 2023, spending two weeks on the list.
 Tell Me Everything was placed at number 15 on The New York Times audio nonfiction best-seller list in June 2023.